TejasNaik24/Tennis-Coach-AI/README.md

 # 🎾 Tennis-Coach-AI

 A global voice-enabled AI tennis coach.
 This project was built using React and TypeScript for the frontend, leveraging Vite as the build tool for a fast and modern development experience, and Python with Flask for backend logic.
-Instead of using cloud-based LLMs like OpenAI, the app uses the Hugging Face Inference API to interact with a Mistral language model, requiring only an API key for secure access.
+Instead of using cloud-based LLMs like OpenAI, the app uses the Hugging Face Inference API to interact with a Qwen language model, requiring only an API key for secure access.
 The system supports both speech-to-text and text-to-speech, allowing users to ask tennis-related questions out loud and hear spoken responses, simulating a natural conversation with a virtual tennis coach, or use dictate to send messages.
 The entire application can also be containerized using Docker for streamlined deployment and development.

 Check out the website here!: